This tour starts with pick-up in Akureyri, which is 400km north of Reykjavik, we then travel to the geothermal vents of Strytan.

 The Strytan day tour is guided by the commercial diver Erlendur Bogason, the discoverer and researcher of Strytan and Arnarnesstrytur or divers he has trained.

 Strytan is a white smoker and its form is that of a cylindrical chimney or cone.
 The hydrothermal cone is the product of over 11,000 years of natural mineral deposition.
-The hot water emerging from the top of the chimney contains magnesium-silicate minerals, which once in contact with the surrounding cold salt water solidify and over time extend the chimneys height.
+The hot water emerging from the top of the chimney contains magnesium-silicate minerals, which once in contact with the surrounding cold salt water solidify and over time extend the height of the chimney.

-In the first week of June we dive down to the cone and take guillemot eggs with us which we then boil at a depth of 24 metres.
+In the first week of June, we dive down to the cone and take guillemot eggs with us which we then boil at a depth of 24 meters.
 The guillemot eggs take 13 minutes to boil.